Passion Statement

 Clothing

-Foster Care Closet is an all donation-driven, volunteer run nonprofit.
+Foster Care Closet is a donation-driven, nonprofit.
 We are proud to be recognized as a Better Business Bureau Integrity winner for the way we serve our most vulnerable youth.
 In July of 2015, there were over 600 abused and neglected children in the Lincoln area.
 That’s as large as a senior class graduation!
-Foster Care Closet is here to show God’s love to His children throughout their duration in the foster care system by providing new clothing and other needed items.
+Foster Care Closet is here to restore dignity to youth in crisis in the foster care system by providing new clothing and other needed items.
 We do so in a respectful and dignified manner allowing insecure and scared youth to build confidence and self-esteem.

 Additional Support